Endorsements

 Dan Clark, Motivational Lecturer and New York Times Best Seller

-When Dan Clark heard about the Arslanian’s commitment to helping families save a struggling Teen or Young Adult, he immediately called and offered his services.
+When Dan Clark heard about ERA’s commitment to helping families save a struggling Teen or Young Adult, he immediately called and offered his services.

 Dan travels the world providing inspiration to thousands with his motivational talks.
 He was the first civilian taken into Iraq by our military leaders to provide support and inspiration to our troops.
 He delivered his message of hope and strength to over 30,000 of our brave soldiers.

-Dan Clark has provided inspiration for some of the best of the best, and when he could have been any where in the world, he was with the Arslanian’s sharing his time with the students of Eagle Ranch Academy.
+Dan Clark has provided inspiration for some of the best of the best, and when he could have been any where in the world, he was sharing his time with the students of Eagle Ranch Academy.
 We invite you to check out Dan Clark’s personal website – www.danclarkspeak.com

 Dr. Maryann Rosenthal, Clinical Psychologist / Author / Speaker